Cat Diarrhea: What’s Mild, What’s Serious, and When to Call the Vet

 4.5) Infection or gut inflammation

 Some infections cause sudden watery diarrhea, sometimes with vomiting and appetite loss.
-If the pattern keeps returning in cycles, inflammatory causes become more worth considering too.
+If the pattern keeps returning in cycles, inflammatory causes become more likely too.

 4.6) Medications

 Some medications, especially antibiotics, can disturb the gut enough to trigger diarrhea.
-If the timing matches a new medication, tell your vet rather than stopping it on your own.
+If the timing lines up with a new medication, tell your vet rather than stopping it on your own.

 4.7) Toxins or unsafe substances

 Some toxic exposures cause diarrhea along with vomiting, drooling, weakness, or neurological signs.
-If plants, cleaners, medications, essential oils, or insecticides may be involved, treat it as urgent.
+If cleaners, medications, insecticides, or unsafe foods may be involved, treat it as urgent.

 4.8) Chronic or systemic illness

-In older cats especially, recurring diarrhea can be part of a larger picture, including thyroid disease, pancreatic problems, or other medical issues.
+In older cats especially, recurring diarrhea can be part of a larger picture, including thyroid disease, pancreatic issues, or other medical problems.
 That does not automatically mean something severe, but it does mean a pattern deserves a vet conversation.

 5) First 24 hours plan (calm, safe steps)